amplitude/amplitude-docs/content/collections/get-started/en/track-your-progress.md

 ## Know your event limits

-If you go over your limit for the month, Amplitude still collects your data as usual.
+If you go over your limit for the month, Amplitude still ingests your data as usual.
 However, that excess data is inaccessible to you, unless you upgrade to a new tier or wait until the following month.

 ## Understand how Amplitude handles duplicate events